ZiyaZhang/auto-ai-news/README.md

 - `skills/notebooklm-importer/`: OpenClaw skill contract for NotebookLM import, report generation, slide generation, export, and Notion handoff.
 - `skills/notion-writer/`: Notion publisher with support for markdown pages and local file uploads.

-## What is intentionally not in this repo

-- No personal `.env` files
-- No OpenClaw local config
-- No NotebookLM login state or Google credentials
-- No `intel-hub/out/`, `intel-hub/state/`, or `intel-hub/import_state/` runtime artifacts
-- No API tokens, database IDs, usernames, or machine-specific paths

 ## Architecture